 Teacher Education Options.
 If you are looking ahead to a Master's or certificate program, it is worth checking to see which ones include technology training and what the nature of that training is.
-A number of universities around the world offer dedicated CALL degrees.
-See Graham Davies' site for a listing: www.camsoftpartners.co.uk/courses.htm.
+CALL degrees or specializations are available at some universities: see https://www.cut.ac.cy/studies/masters/master-programmes/lce-gr-call/?languageId=1 for an example of an online program available to teachers worldwide.
 In finding a suitable CALL training opportunity, it is important to find one that fits your needs depending on your existing level of computer expertise.
 Some certificate programs and workshops in particular may focus on how to use the computer rather than why.
 It's best to have both.
-Some useful resources can be found in the support site for Teacher Education in CALL, http://www.stanford.edu/~efs/callted.
-Both CALICO and EuroCALL now have special interest groups devoted to teacher education and technology, and CALICO has a volume devoted to the topic: https://www.calico.org/page.php?id=411.
+Both CALICO and EuroCALL have special interest groups devoted to teacher education.

 Besides proceeding entirely on their own, avenues for teachers to engage in professional development include online resources (like this one), communities of practice, professional organizations, workshops and classes, readings, projects, and collaborations.

 Online resources.
 We have seen a number of useful resources for learners throughout this course, but there are a number that are valuable to teachers as well.
-Russell Stannard provides a good example of these with a series of free videos on how to use various ICT applications for language teaching: http://www.teachertrainingvideos.com/ict.html and http://www.teachertrainingvideos.com/ict2.html.
+Russell Stannard provides a good example of these with a series of free videos on how to use various ICT applications for language teaching: http://www.teachertrainingvideos.com.
 Nik Peachey's blog also has useful material: http://nikpeachey.blogspot.com/.

 Communities of Practice.
 While we have assumed here that you can learn about CALL through course work or self-study, another way is to interact with other language teachers who are similarly on their own.
 Communities of practice involve practitioners who support and learn from one another.
-An example is the Webheads (http://webheadsinaction.org/) community.
-There are also discussion lists through CALICO (www.calico.org) and the TESOL CALL Interest Section (www.call-is.org).
+An example is www.learning2gether.net an outgrowth of an early CoP, the Webheads (http://webheadsinaction.org/) community.
 Elizabeth Hanson-Smith provides a partially annotated list of community of practice resources at http://webpages.csus.edu/~hansonsm/CoP_Resources.html.

 Professional organizations.
 Professional organizations like TESOL, IATEFL and ACTFL support technology integration and offer presentations and workshops at their conferences.
 Various government sponsored organizations like CARLA (Center for Advanced Research in Language Acquisition) have resources as well: http://www.carla.umn.edu/technology/modules/.
 A list of some leading CALL-focused organizations appears in the supplement of this course: http://www.stanford.edu/~efs/callcourse2/CALLX.htm.
 Note that these organizations typically have newsletters or academic journals to support professional development as well.